 Watonwan County provides postemployment health care benefits for retirees and elected officials.
 Within 60 days of the effective date of an elected County official's retirement or termination, the County shall contribute an amount equal to the annual premium for single health insurance coverage in effect at the time of termination or retirement for every four complete years of service, up to a maximum of five terms.
-As of December 31, 2015, the County recorded a liability of \$133,800 for the elected officials' termination benefits.
+During 2016, the County made no contributions for this benefit.

 The County also provides health insurance benefits for eligible retired employees and their spouses under a single-employer, self-insured plan.
 The County provides benefits for retirees as required by Minn.
 Stat. § 471.61, subd.
 2b.
 Retirees are required to pay 100 percent of the total premium cost.
 Since the premium is determined on the entire active and retiree population, the retirees are receiving an implicit rate subsidy.
 This postemployment benefit is funded on a pay-as-you-go basis, usually paying retiree benefits out of the General Fund.
-For 2014, there were approximately 140 participants in the plan, including 1 retiree.
-The implicit rate subsidy amount was determined by an actuarial study to be \$22,362 for 2015.
+For 2016, there were approximately 138 participants in the plan, including 1 retiree.
+The implicit rate subsidy amount was determined by an actuarial study to be \$26,531 for 2016.